Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Additional discussion

 The CRB analysis reveals a fascinating insight: when the noise spectral correlation $\upsilon_f$ is high, significant potential exists for further improvements in wideband channel estimation.
 While this discovery pertains to channel estimation, it points to potential applications across various parameter estimation tasks.
 The finding also provides a theoretical foundation for the observed empirical evidence in certain parametric and machine-learning approaches.
 Notably, some DNNs that operate on the entire time-frequency representation outperform narrowband alternatives in various speech enhancement tasks \cite{benesty_bifrequency_2012, tesch_insights_2023}.
 It also offers a partial explanation for the intelligibility gains experienced by humans when detecting speech affected by harmonic noises \cite{gockel_asymmetry_2002}.

-The real-speech experiments confirm that natural speech possesses spectral correlations that can be exploited by the SVD-direct algorithm, leading to improved RTF estimation performance in all the scenarios under analysis.
+The correlation analysis of \Cref{sec:corr_analysis}, together with the real-speech experiments in \Cref{sec:real_speech_exp,sec:beamforming_bf}, confirm that natural speech possesses spectral correlations that can be exploited by the SVD-direct algorithm, leading to improved RTF estimation and beamforming performance in the scenarios under analysis.
 However, it is worth noting that the wideband algorithm may not surpass narrowband algorithms in certain settings, such as when dealing with highly non-stationary noise sources.
 This limitation arises from the inherent challenge of estimating large spectral-spatial covariance matrices from a limited number of frames.
 For instance, typical speech has about 10-20 different sounds per second \cite[Chapter 15.3]{molisch_wireless_2011}.
 This dynamic nature makes the estimation of spectral patterns more demanding compared to spatial patterns, which depend on the positions of the speaker and the listener.
 Improved spectral correlation estimates may result by modeling the signals under analysis as realizations of cyclostationary processes, a particular class of spectrally correlated processes \cite{gardner_cyclostationarity_2006}.